Back to Top

 Stay on Brand with Your Website Design

 This website for solo practitioner Tycha Kimbrough is a terrific example of how to brand yourself through clean design and good content marketing.
 Through Tycha’s high-quality images and background, it’s easy to get a sense of what it would be like to work with her.
-Highlighting the attributes of one individual is key for a solo attorney and this site makes Tycha seem approachable while emphasizing her background and expertise.
+Highlighting the attributes of one individual is key for a solo attorney and this site makes Kimbrough seem approachable while emphasizing her background and expertise.

 Tycha Kimbrough Law Firm website design clean branding for solo firm